openconfig/reference/rpc/gnmi/gnmi-authentication.md

 *   Configuration operations carried over the encrypted connection will carry credentials (username/password) in the metadata of each gRPC message.
+Configuration changes require a user with Read-Write permission.
 *   The target will use these credentials to authorize the configuration operation using currently available AAA methods on the network element.
 *   The network element uses the local AAA configuration to determine where and what type of AAA request to issue.
-    *   For example, on a network element configured to use TACACS for command authorization, a <code><em>Get(/interfaces)</em></code> request for user:password would trigger a TACACS command authorization request using the same username.
+    *   For example, on a network element configured to use TACACS for command authorization, a <code><em>Get(/interfaces)
+   </em></code> request for user:password would trigger a TACACS command authorization request using the same username.
 *   Future versions of the authentication scheme may use a username/password credential carried inside a field of the X.509 certificate, rather than exclusive use of RPC metadata.

 #### Telemetry Authentication

 *   Each telemetry message will not be authenticated with a username/password, as this is redundant and will not be a performant solution.
 *   Each telemetry message will only be carried over the encrypted gRPC streaming channel which was previously authenticated.
-*   Telemetry <code><em>Subscribe()</em></code> RPCs will be treated as a configuration RPC, which require a username/password credential inside the metadata.
+*   Telemetry <code><em>Subscribe()</em></code> RPCs require a username/password credential inside the metadata.
+The Subscribe and Get RPCs do not make configuration changes to a device and thus should be allowed for users with Read-Only or Read-Write permissions.

-**Contributors**: Alex Bogdanov, Josh George, Chris Morrow, Anees Shaikh, Rob Shakir
+**Contributors**: Alex Bogdanov, Josh George, Carl Lebsack, Chris Morrow, Anees Shaikh, Rob Shakir

 ## Appendix - gRPC Authentication Flow Diagram